microsoft/pai/docs/user/storage.md

 ## General practice

 Below job configuration is similar with the [hello-world example](training.md#submit-a-hello-world-job), except the command field.
-The command field uses code in a shared folder instead from GitHub and it saves outputs back to the storage.
+The command field uses code in a shared folder instead from GitHub and it saves outputs back to the folder.

-Note, this example uses a windows shared folder, and [Samba](https://www.samba.org/) supports the windows shared folder on Linux.
+Note, this example uses a windows shared folder.
+[Samba](https://www.samba.org/) supports the shared folder on Linux.
 If you'd like to have a try, it needs to,

   1. Clone [corresponding code](https://github.com/tensorflow/models) and share the folder.
   2. Fill all statements, with corresponding value, including `<AddressOfSharedServer>`, `<SharedFolder>`, `<Username>`, and `<Password>`.